guoliveira/hashcode_challenge/README.md

 For the Data Engineer process to OLX Group it was required a challenge.
 This challenge had [several objectives](DataEngineer_Challenge.pdf) with the scope of performing an Extract Transform and Load (ETL) process with Python.

+It was decided to first focus on the ETL process doing the Python Script required and then it was decided to do an "extra-mile" by setting the process to run on a Airflow DAG.

+All the devolepment steps are documented in this github Repo.

 ## Priori steps